etn-electrical/zephyr-icd-mmplus/boards/arm/nrf52_adafruit_feather/doc/index.rst

       :goals: flash
       :compact:

-   You should see "Hello World! nrf52_adafruit_feather" in your terminal.
+   You should see "Hello World! arm" in your terminal.

 Debugging